-This article helps system administrators to understand the appearance and process of using various features of the Places tool, from the front end.
+This article helps administrators to understand the appearance and process of using various features of the Places tool, from the front end.
 The tool settings are done by the administrator in EHQ (back end), and the settings are reflected at the front end.
 Participants use the front end section to insert pins in the consultation area along with pin details such as comments, photos, responses to survey questions and so on.
-They can also view overlays in the map that are set by system administrators.
-Places tool enables system administrators to request participants and other users for information that can be tagged to a pin on a map.
+They can also view overlays in the map that are set by administrators.
+Places tool enables administrators to request participants and other users for information that can be tagged to a pin on a map.

 Places is an open environment tool, meaning that people can view other people's pins, photos and comments too.